True Confessions (film): Box office

 True Confessions opened at four theaters, making $154,923 in its opening weekend.
 It expanded to 417 theaters in its fourth weekend of release, making $1.5 million, and peaked at 458 theaters in its sixth weekend, when it made $1 million.
-It went on to gross $12.9 million at the box office.
+It went on to gross $12.9 million at the domestic box office.

 Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 71% based on 17 reviews, with an average rating of 8.1/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 72% based on 18 reviews.
 Metacritic assigned the film a weighted average score of 68 out of 100, based on 12 critics, indicating "generally favorable" reviews.

 Vincent Canby of The New York Times declared the film "a reminder of just how good commercial American movies can be when the right people come together".

 Roger Ebert of the Chicago Sun-Times gave the film 3 stars out of 4.
 He wrote that, while the performances were good and some individual scenes very well-crafted, the movie as a whole was disappointing: "The attentions of the filmmakers were concentrated so fiercely on individual moments that nobody ever stood back to ask what the story was about.
 It's frustrating to sit through a movie filled with clues and leads and motivations, only to discover at the end that the filmmakers can't be bothered with finishing the story."

 The film was panned by William F. Buckley Jr., who had praised the original novel.
 In his review of the film in the National Review, Buckley complained that "Robert De Niro is badly miscast.
 He is never entirely convincing."